SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Using a public registry

-For the broker image, default values are `solace/solace-pubsub-standard/` and `latest`, which is the free PubSub+ Software Event Broker Standard Edition from the [public Solace Docker Hub repo](https://hub.docker.com/r/solace/solace-pubsub-standard/).
+For the broker image, default values are `solace/solace-pubsub-standard/` and `latest`, which is the free Solace Event Broker Software Standard Edition from the [public Solace Docker Hub repo](https://hub.docker.com/r/solace/solace-pubsub-standard/).
 It is generally recommended to set the image tag to a specific build for traceability purposes.

 Similarly, the default exporter image values are `solace/solace-pubsub-prometheus-exporter` and `latest`.